 To register, click the green "Click to Register" button in the "Details" section below.

 If you are unable to attend an event, you can cancel your registration.
-All cancellations must be received three days before the start of the course.
+All cancellations must be received by March 12, 2019.
 A $15 cancellation fee is charged.